wahyu-adi-n/vtmmcr/README.md

-# This is a Repository for Deep Learning Models Integration for Vehicle Detection and Recognition Project
+# This Repository is used for Deep Learning Models Integration for Vehicle Detection and Recognition Project